 In April 2021, the regulations were extended to apply to all existing tenancies.

-A report (usually known as an Electrical Installation Condition Report or EICR) must be obtained from the person conducting the inspection and test, which explains its outcomes and any investigative or remedial work needed.
+A report (usually known as an Electrical Installation Condition Report or EICR) must be obtained from the qualified electrician conducting the inspection and test, which explains its outcomes and any investigative or remedial work needed.

 It’s at this point that landlords, or agents working for them, must supply a copy of this report to the tenant within 28 days of the inspection and test.
 This must be provided to a new tenant before they move in, and to any prospective tenant within 28 days of receiving a request for the report.